five0ffour/nyt-reactsearch/README.md

 ## Acknowledgements
 Heroku - an Amazon hosted cloud deployment framework

-Your app should now be running on <http://localhost:3000>.
-The Express server should intercept any AJAX requests from the client.

 ## Deployment (Heroku)

 To deploy, simply add and commit your changes, and push to Heroku.
-As is, the NPM scripts should take care of the rest.
+Heroku must be configurd with a Mongo MLib resource and the appropriate environment variables.
+See Heroku documentatio for detaiils